How to add Custom User Properties in ASP.NET Core Identity

 custom user properties identity

-Download the full codes of this tutorial from the below link:
+This completes the tutorial, now download the full source codes from the below link:

 Download